Ascension & St. Mark

 Many people in our parish are not Anglicans from birth, having chosen this tradition as adults.
 We hope that you, as they have before you, find this a deeply satisfying way to offer your worship to God.

-Should you wish to know more about the Anglican Church or how one becomes an Anglican, the priest will gladly answer your questions and suggest the way to membership.
+Should you wish to know more about the Anglican Church or how one becomes an Anglican, and suggest the way to membership.